-To provide a social forum and a practice site for all archer members.
+F. To provide a social forum and practice site for all archer members.

 ARTICLE III – MEMBERSHIP

-Anyone 18 Years and older is eligible for and adult membership and may hold an office in the Corporation.
+A. Anyone 18 years and older is eligible for an adult membership and may hold an office in the Corporation.

 New members signing up in February, March and April will be one /half the yearly memberships.